TosbackCgusBridge-Bot/CGUs-versions/Npr/Privacy Policy.md

 NPR Online Privacy Policy Highlights

-**Note:** The NPR Online Privacy Policy ("Privacy Policy") has been updated with an effective date of June 30, 2018.
+**Note:** The NPR Online Privacy Policy ("Privacy Policy") has been updated with an effective date of July 31, 2018.
 Please review the updated Privacy Policy carefully before using the NPR Services.
 By using any of the NPR Services, you consent to the terms of the updated Privacy Policy.
 This section highlights important features of the Privacy Policy.
 Please scroll down to see the full Privacy Policy or click on "Read more" to learn more about a specific area.

 **Scope of Privacy Policy**